center-for-threat-informed-defense/attack-control-framework-mappings/docs/substituting_controls.md

 _Note: substitute.py is implemented such that only controls with mappings to ATT&CK Techniques are present in the substituted STIX bundle.
 If you want to build the substituted bundle with the full set of controls, run substitute.py with the `--allow-unmapped` flag._

+## Constructing the ATT&CK Navigator with controls as mitigations
+The ATT&CK Navigator can be constructed with contols as mitigations by following the below methodology.
+Controls will be shown in the place of mitigations in the multi-select interface, allowing users to quickly select the techniques mapped to each control listed in that UI.
+1. Clone the [attack-navigator](https://github.com/mitre-attack/attack-navigator) github repository.
+2. Put the substituted STIX data in the `nav-app/src/assets` folder.
+3. in `nav-app/src/assets/config.json`, replace the default `enterprise_attack_url` value with `"assets/[substituted-stix-bundle-name]"`.
+4. Follow the [Install and Run](https://github.com/mitre-attack/attack-navigator#install-and-run) instructions of the ATT&CK Navigator documentation.

 ## Constructing the ATT&CK Website with controls as mitigations
 The ATT&CK Website can be constructed with controls as mitigations by following the below methodology.
 The mitigation pages on the website will instead contain controls, and the mappings of mitigations to ATT&CK Techniques will be replaced with the control mappings.
 1. Clone the [attack-website](https://github.com/mitre-attack/attack-website) github repository.